Whether you’re a frequent visitor, a first-timer, or a Las Vegas local, there are endless ways to have an #OnlyVegas experience.

 One of the best ways to immerse yourself in local independent theatre is to actually immerse yourself—check out one of the intimate, immersive productions from the Majestic Repertory Theatre, located in the Downtown Las Vegas Arts District, which stages several immersive productions throughout the year, including seasonal holiday shows.

 Just across the street from the Majestic you’ll find the excellent craft cocktail bar, Velveteen Rabbit, a beautiful space where the local burlesque troupe Tease & Tails hosts immersive burlesque events.

 Cheer on your favorite sports team or root for a newfound local favorite

 Vegas has a tendency to go from zero to one hundred with pretty much everything, and that’s exactly what happened when Las Vegas decided to become a sports town.

 Get in on the fan action by heading to the Downtown Las Vegas Events Center for a Vegas Golden Knights or VEGAS Raiders (it’s official!) viewing party, or cheer on one of our local teams and see for yourself just how crazy Las Vegas fans are by checking out the Las Vegas Lights (Ultimate Soccer League).

 And there’s really no better way to spend a sunny Saturday afternoon than at a Las Vegas Aviators game (Minor League Baseball) in the spankin’ new, state-of-the-art Las Vegas Ballpark.
-And if you’re really lucky, you might even be able to snag a seat for a home game at T-Mobile Arena (home of the Knights) or Allegiant Stadium (the soon-to-be-open new home base of Raider Nation), where you will experience for yourself how Vegas does sports unlike anywhere else in the country in a way that only Vegas can.
+And if you’re really lucky, you might even be able to snag a seat for a home game at T-Mobile Arena (home of the Knights) or Allegiant Stadium ( home base of Raider Nation), where you will experience for yourself how Vegas does sports unlike anywhere else in the country in a way that only Vegas can.